deeingasha/airbnb-clone-project/README.md

   Proper authentication, authorization, and rate limiting prevent malicious activity, data breaches, and service disruptions, ensuring a reliable experience for all users.

 ---

+## CI/CD Pipeline

+Continuous Integration and Continuous Delivery (CI/CD) pipelines automate the process of building, testing, and deploying code changes.
+This ensures that new features, bug fixes, and updates are integrated smoothly and delivered quickly to production, reducing manual errors and improving overall software quality.
+CI/CD is essential for maintaining a reliable and scalable application, enabling rapid development cycles and consistent deployments.

+**Tools Used:**

+- **GitHub Actions**: Automates workflows for building, testing, and deploying code.
+- **Docker**: Provides containerization for consistent environments across development, testing, and production.
+- **AWS**: Provides cloud infrastructure for hosting, scaling, and automating deployments.
+AWS services like Elastic Beanstalk, EC2, and S3 can be integrated into CI/CD pipelines to enable automated provisioning, deployment, and monitoring of application resources.